CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 ----
 **Action:** Pull down a collaborator's contributions to the canonical repository.

-1. First, verify that you did indeed close the loop after merging your PR (see previous section), and that you closed the previous issue.
+1. First, verify that you did indeed close the loop after merging your PR (see previous section).
 1. Now, visit that canonical repository on GitHub and look at the commits (go to `https://github.com/[org]/learning-gitflows-[username]` and click on "X commits" just below the green `<> Code` button).
 You should see a new commit that was not created by you.
 1. Click on the commit name to see what changes were made.
 Looks like your collaborator added the next section of the story!
 1. Our goal is to continue this work and add another section but first, we need to get our collaborator's changes locally.
 Before pulling down changes, verify that you don't have any uncommitted changes locally.
 Run `git status` and look for the phrase, "nothing to commit".
 If that does not appear, go back to step 1 in this list.